MortezaMahdaviMortazavi/LLM-Evaluation/README.md

 You will be asked if you want to perform an online evaluation.
 If you choose "yes," you will need to provide the following details:

-Source column name: The column in the CSV file containing the source text.
+ - Source column name: The column in the CSV file containing the source text.
-Target column name: The column in the CSV file containing the target or reference text.
+ - Target column name: The column in the CSV file containing the target or reference text.
-Metric: The evaluation metric you want to use (options include "comprehensiveness," "groundedness," or "relevance").
+ - Metric: The evaluation metric you want to use (options include "comprehensiveness," "groundedness," or "relevance").
-API key: Your API key for accessing the external LLM service.
+ - API key: Your API key for accessing the external LLM service.
-Save format: The format in which you want to save the results ("csv" or "json").
+ - Save format: The format in which you want to save the results ("csv" or "json").
-Save path: The path where the results should be saved (excluding the file extension).
+ - Save path: The path where the results should be saved (excluding the file extension).
-Choose Offline Evaluation (Optional):

 You will also be asked if you want to perform an offline evaluation.
 If you choose "yes," you will need to provide the following details: